People

 Arya Krishnagiri

 Arya works at the intersection of advanced technologies and practical implementation.
 With a background in economics, computer science, and technical consulting, Arya brings expertise in blockchain architecture, AI applications, and secure data systems to support lab projects and partnerships.
 Previously, Arya served as President of the Oregon Blockchain Group, where he co-founded and led its consulting division.
+He is also an Associate at Hutt Capital, a fund of funds platform.
 He has guided student-led teams in advising companies on blockchain integration, decentralized governance, and cryptographic security.
 His experience spans consulting, quantitative finance, and AI research, with a focus on building scalable, sustainable systems.
 At IF Lab, Arya specializes in designing tech frameworks that combine artificial intelligence and blockchain for enterprise use, automation, and environmental innovation.
+Contact Arya for all IF Lab inquiries.

 Lab Affiliates